Vessel (website)

 Vessel was a commercial video service launched in early 2015 by former Hulu executives Jason Kilar and Richard Tom.
 Vessel was acquired by Verizon on October 26, 2016 and was closed on October 31, 2016.

 History

-The service resembled that of YouTube, whereby a viewer could watch videos for free.
+The service resembled YouTube, whereby a viewer could watch videos for free.
 However, viewers could add "Early Access" at a $3 monthly or $20 annual fee to their account, which allowed them to view videos a minimum of 72 hours before the video is released to the general public.
 Vessel then created mobile applications for iOS and Android devices which optimized the videos for mobile viewing.
 The idea behind the site was that creators would be able to gain more revenue from their videos than on YouTube due to the subscription fee as well as advertisements.